Kejimkujik National Park, Nova Scotia: Best Things to Do – Top Picks

 Welcome to a place where natural beauty meets cultural history.
 This destination is not just a national park but also a national historic site, making it truly unique.
-Spanning nearly 404 square kilometers, it offers a mix of forests, wetlands, and sandy beaches1.
+Spanning nearly 404 square kilometers, it offers a mix of forests, wetlands, and sandy beaches.

 Here, you’ll find a variety of ecosystems waiting to be explored.
 Whether you’re hiking, paddling, or simply soaking in the scenery, there’s something for everyone.
-The park’s dual designation highlights its importance as a place of both natural and cultural significance2.
+The park’s dual designation highlights its importance as a place of both natural and cultural significance.

 Get ready to discover the top activities and attractions that make this place unforgettable.
 From ancient petroglyphs to stargazing under some of the darkest skies, your adventure starts here.
 Let’s dive into what makes this park a must-visit destination.